Evolutionary Augmentation Policy Optimization for Self-supervised Learning: Conclusion

 \section{Conclusion}

 Our contribution in this paper is two-fold; On one hand, we focused on optimizing the performance of SSL algorithms by finding the best augmentation operators.
 To this end, we proposed an approach based on evolutionary optimization to automatically find the optimal augmentation operators and their intensities in order to maximize the accuracy of downstream task.
-In this regard, we optimized and compared the performance of four SOTA SSL algorithms.
+In this regard, we evaluated and compared the performance of four SOTA SSL algorithms optimized by our proposed method.
+Our results indicated that our proposed method boosts the accuracy of downstream classification task.
 On the other hand, we proposed algorithms for explaining the optimized solutions in order to analyze and find the impact of augmentation operators applied in the pretext task of SSL algorithms.
 Accordingly, we designed explainability experiments to elicit the most influential augmentation operators using two standard visual datasets.
 We further analyzed the impact of different parameters including batch size and epoch number, and visualized loss landscapes to better understand the best augmentation policies and best performing models.
 To the best of our knowledge this work is the first attempt to optimize hyper-parameters used in the pretext task for self-supervised learning algorithms.
 Our results confirm that SSL algorithms are sensitive to the choice of augmentation policies.
 We also demonstrated that our proposed evolutionary augmentation optimization method can find the solutions that lead to performance enhancement of SSL algorithms by efficiently searching the augmentation policy space.